shaneknows/shaneknows.github.io/_posts/2017-5-8-ReactUnityGithubPages.md

 </html>
 ```

-You will also want to clear out the HTML rendered in the `App.js` file.
-Just return an empty div instead or you will get errors.
+You will also want to clear out the JSX (The HTML-like syntax found in the `render` function) rendered in the `App.js` file.
+Just return an empty div instead or you will get errors when running.
 You could also just completely comment out the `index.js` file if you don't intend on adding any react code.
-Now test you app by running `npm start`.
+Now test your app by running `npm start`.

 If everything seems to be working run `npm run deploy` again and you should see your game running on your Github Pages site!